First U.S. Baby Born After Successful Uterus Transplant

 A transplanted uterus is not a permanent installation

 In addition to the high cost, other factors tend to prevent a “miracle cure” label from being prematurely attached to the procedure.
 The transplant surgeries, like any internal organ transplant, are complicated and risky.
 Because keeping the transplanted uterus in good working order requires continual use of heavy-duty anti-rejection drugs, with their significant negative side effects, the transplants are only temporary.
 They are meant to be removed after no more than two pregnancies.
-The pregnancies themselves are also high risk, and always require cesarean delivery.
+The pregnancies themselves are also high risk, and always require a cesarean delivery.

 The most common remedies currently in use for absolute uterine infertility are adoption and surrogacy.
 When asked why uterus transplantation may someday become a viable alternative to adoption and surrogacy, Dr. Johannesson said: “A lot of people underestimate the impact that infertility can have on a person’s well-being.
 It can have such a profound impact.”